 Doctoral students can specialize in designing information systems or they can pursue expertise in cultural studies, new media, media literacy, globalization and other subsets of the communications field.
 Dual or joint degree programs are available at some graduate schools; students learn communications while focusing on a complementary field like law, business or journalism.
 This program commonly results in a Doctor of Philosophy (Ph.D.) but may result in a Doctor of Science (D.S.).

 Related to Communication Graduate School

 - Recently Updated

 A graduate program in communication or communication studies is an interdisciplinary program that can give a strong foundation...

 The United States has a number of well-regarded communication studies graduate programs at the master's and doctorate level....

-Photojournalism combines photography techniques and visual communication skills with the research and reporting fundamentals of...
+Photojournalism combines photography and visual communication skills with the research and reporting skills of journalism to...

 More than simply technical writing, technical communications imparts information visually through document design and the...

 - Top PhD Programs in Communication: List of Schools

 - Quality Engineer Career Info